the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

     - `project.py` When this program runs, it should draw your project.
     - `settings.py` This is where you settings for your animation should be stored.
     - `README.md` This is documentation for your project for other people who may want to use your project.
-    - `assestment.md` This is where you will self-assest your final project.
+    - `assessment.md` This is where you will self-assest your final project.
     - At least one additional module (written by you)
 - At least 5 substantial Git commit messages, each explaining what you've changed and why.

 ## Assessment
 You are responsible for assessing your own project, though your teachers will let you know if they disagree.
-In assessment.md, you are required to explain how your project should be scored, and to give evidence to support your assessment.
+In `assessment.md`, you are required to explain how your project should be scored, and to give evidence to support your assessment.
 If the rubric says you should have used a loop, then point to where you did so.
 If the rubric says you should have re-organized your code, point to a commit that shows how you did so.

-To demonstrate your learning you should:
+Since this is your first project, here's a guide for using the rubric:
 - Read the learning claims of the criterion for this unit in the rubric and consider how they relate to the description of the criterion.
 - For each learning claim in the criterion:
     - Evidence: Identify 1-5 elements of your project that provide evidence for your engagement with the criterion.